by Collyn Rivers

 The current (February 2018) Australian RV and towing rules and regulations are outlined here.
 There will be changes, but not until (a probable) 2024.

-Travel Trailers – including fifth wheel travel trailers, camper trailers, and their tow vehicles
+Caravans – including fifth wheel caravans, camper trailers, and their tow vehicles

 Tare Mass (weight)